 Equipped with these improvements in the visualization, we can proceed to make all 52 of the FOM plots (shown in Figure H.3).
-The next step is the carefully examine the 52 plots and look for trends.
+The next step is to carefully examine the 52 plots in order to look for trends.
 The trends and resulting conclusions obtained from this study (in combination with insight obtained from the "top-down" approach) is described in Section 12.3.